 Take in the soothing sound of Christmas carols sung by the Calgary Philharmonic and Calgary Girls Choir.
-First, watch the Christmas classic ‘Home Alone in Concert‘ set to live music performed by the Calgary Phil on Friday, December 9th, or Saturday, December 10th.
-Ticket prices range from $24-$89.
-Or take in the ‘Traditional Christmas‘ show during the week instead at the Grace Presbyterian Church and enjoy classic Christmas carols performed by the Calgary Phil and Calgary Girls Choir.
+Take in the ‘Traditional Christmas‘ show on December 5, 6 & 7 at the Grace Presbyterian Church and enjoy classic Christmas carols performed by the Calgary Phil and Calgary Girls Choir.
 This is one of the most popular events in the city, so be sure to get your tickets early.

 Max Bell Theatre

 If you’re looking for more suggestions than just Christmas-themed shows in Calgary, then you should check out this season’s lineup at the Max Bell Theatre.
-Theatre Calgary has an impressive selection this winter, including a performance of Little Women that runs all through December starting on the 7th.
+Theatre Calgary has an impressive selection this winter, including a performance of A Christmas Carol from November 30 til December 31.